kr-matthews/bike-route-map/README.md

 ### Current

 - Map of bike routes in Vancouver and many adjacent regions.
+- Show your current location; useful when out with your phone.
-- Ability to zoom in (unlike many official city PDF maps).
+- Ability to zoom in/out (unlike many official city PDF maps), and list only currently-visible routes.
-- See exactly which segments are two-way and which are one-way.
+- See exactly which segments are two-way and which are one-way, as well as two-way segments where a certain directly is recommended/more useful.
 - Distinguish between types of bike infrastructure (physically separated, quiet street, painted lane, shared lane, highway shoulder).
 - Bridges and tunnels/undercover routes visually distinct.
 - Select a route to see information (including distance and proportions of infrastructure), and embedded YouTube video(s) when available.
 - Explanatory legend.
 - Filter by infrastructure type (physically separated, painted, etc.) and/or by existence of a video.
+- Change background map (standard OSM, CyclOSM, etc.).
+- Shareable url for selected route and/or video.

 ### Potential Future